seisman/academic-homepage/content/project/north-korea-nuclear-tests.md

   Locations of six NKNTs in KML format.

 ## NKNT 2017

+On 3 September 2017, North Korea conducted sixth nuclear test, which is the largest.
+This test had resulted in an on-site collapse of the Mt.
+Mantap, and triggered an earthquake swarm 8.4 km north of the nuclear test site.

 For details of the collapse and earthquake swarm after the 2017 test, click [here]({{< ref "publication/north-korea-nuclear-test-2017-collapse" >}}).